doughadley/NetWorthTracker/PRODUCT_REQUIREMENTS_DOCUMENT.md

 *   **CSV Import:** Users can import transaction history from multiple CSV files, with pre-configured formats for Chase, American Express, and Bank of America.
 *   **AI-Powered Anomaly Detection:** Utilizes the Google Gemini API to analyze a selected month's transactions and highlight potential anomalies, such as unusually large purchases or spending in rare categories.
 *   **Dynamic Monthly Dashboard:**
     *   A dropdown allows users to view data for any month with recorded transactions.
+A "Compare with Budget" dropdown is located next to the month selector.
     *   Displays total spending for the selected month and compares it to the previous month.
     *   A "Spending by Category" bar chart visualizes where money was spent.
     *   If a budget is selected for comparison, the chart becomes a stacked bar chart showing money spent within budget, overspending, and budget remaining.
 *   **Transaction List:**
     *   Transactions are grouped by month, then by parent category and sub-category.
     *   Supports searching, bulk selection, and re-categorization.
+    *   **Spending Type Classification**: Each transaction can be classified as 'Non-Discretionary', 'Discretionary', or 'One-Time' via a dropdown.
+    *   **Bulk Updates**: The spending type and category can be updated for multiple selected transactions at once.
     *   Smart re-categorization prompts the user to update other similar transactions.
+*   **Printable Expense Report:**
+    *   A "Report" button generates a comprehensive, print-friendly report for the selected month.
+    *   The report includes a detailed **Expenses by Spending Type** matrix, breaking down spending by category and type.
+    *   It also includes an **Actual vs. Budgeted Expenses** comparison if a budget is selected.
+If no budget is chosen, a summary of **Actual Expenses** is shown instead.

 #### 4.3 Budget Tab
 This tab allows users to create and monitor budgets.